pwarelis/XmlExtractor/README.md

 </office>
 ```

-There are a number of things going on with the above xml.
+There are a number of things going on with the above XML.
 The two root tags that we have to skip to get to our items have information attached.
 We can get at these with the `getRootTags()` method.
 The next issue is that both items are using attributes to define their data.
 This example is a bit contrived, but it will show the functionality behind the **mergeAttributes** feature.